Ethylia/minishell/README.md

-A shell written in C that mimicks bash.
+A shell written in C that imitates bash.
 It features:

 .history